Need a post on Harvard.edu about your ICO? $500, please

 Sources of purely user-generated content, no matter how philosophically pure, are easy to ruin.
 In fact the worst offender, Forbes, is now fixing its contributor network and will be paying top contributors and kicking out the worst.
 Perhaps this recent sale of Harvard.edu URLs is a reaction to that.

 Curation of these things is key and it’s nearly impossible.
-For every heartfelt post by a learned thinker on Forbes or Huffington Post there are fifty posts advertising washing machines.
-In this case for every blog on Harvard.edu dedicated to actual research or thought you get, well, fifty posts advertising washing machines.
+For every heartfelt post by a learned thinker on Forbes or Huffington Post there are 50 posts advertising washing machines.
+In this case for every blog on Harvard.edu dedicated to actual research or thought you get, well, 50 posts advertising washing machines.

 0